jonahs99/hello-web/book/src/web-requests.md

 It's called a `GET` request, and in this case, the same computer was listening, and responds by sending the `index.html` file so it can be displayed.

 `GET` requests aren't only for web pages though.
 Depending on who you ask, you get different things back.
-NASA has a computer somewhere listening for computers to ask it for links to astronomy images.
+It turns out that NASA has a computer somewhere listening for computers to ask it for links to astronomy images.
 Try typing this address in your browser bar

 ```
 https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY